Matthias Rupp

 I work on machine learning for molecules and materials, e.g., quantitative structure-property relationships and machine-learning interatomic potentials.

 After studying computer science, I obtained my PhD in bioinformatics at the University of Frankfurt in 2009.
 I then worked as a postdoctoral researcher on cheminformatics at the Helmholtz center in Munich, machine learning at the Technical University of Berlin, computer-assisted drug design at ETH Zurich, and physical chemistry at the University of Basel.
 At the Fritz Haber Institute of the Max Planck Society in Berlin, I led the research group on Machine Learning for Materials.
 I was a faculty member at the Department of Computer and Information Science of the University of Konstanz, Germany.
-In industry, I worked as Applied Scientist for Citrine Informatics, a start-up working on active learning for industrial materials discovery and optimisation.
+In industry, I worked as Applied Scientist for Citrine Informatics, an industry leader in active learning for materials discovery and optimisation, and acted as Senior Scientific Advisor for Quantum Generative Materials (GenMat).

-I am currently leading the research group on Process Modelling, Automation and Robotisation at the Luxembourg Institute of Science and Technology (LIST).
-I am also acting as Senior Scientific Advisor for Quantum Generative Materials (GenMat).
+I lead the research group on Process Modelling, Automation and Robotisation at the Luxembourg Institute of Science and Technology (LIST).